uniquehash/42moonlight/resources/ghost_blog_on_digitalocean.md

 First of all, if you haven't already, go sign up for the [Github Student Developer Pack](https://education.github.com/pack).
 All you need to do is provide your student email (`[uid]@student.42.us.org` for US, `[uid]@student.42.fr` for FR).
 This pack gives you a wealth of programming goodies, but our main interest is in the $50 of Digital Ocean hosting credit, that's about 10 months of _free_ hosting!

 ###Setting up your server
-Once you've got yourself registered with Digital Ocean and you've got your $50 of credit burning a hole in your virtual pocket, go ahead and spin up your first droplet.
+Once you've got yourself registered with Digital Ocean and you've got your $50 of credit burning a hole in your virtual pocket, let's go ahead and spin up your first droplet.

 <center><img src="https://drive.google.com/uc?export=view&id=0B0ly51VynR0nTVdiRVlCNkhtWDA" alt="recommended options" width=50%></src></center>